Landrace: Dogs

 Dog landraces and the selectively bred dog breeds that follow breed standards vary widely depending on their origins and purpose.

 Landraces are distinguished from dog breeds which have breed standards, breed clubs and registries.

+Landrace dogs are commonly referenced.
+They typically have distinct ecological and behavioral characteristics that evolutionally developed in certain nations and locales, especially those with a history of colonization.

 Landrace dogs have more variety in their appearance than do standardized dog breeds.
 An example of a dog landrace with a related standardized breed with a similar name is the collie.
 The Scotch Collie is a landrace, while the Rough Collie and the Border Collie are standardized breeds.
 They can be very different in appearance, though the Rough Collie in particular was developed from the Scotch Collie by inbreeding to fix certain highly desired traits.
 In contrast to the landrace, in the various standardized Collie breeds, purebred individuals closely match a breed-standard appearance but might have lost other useful characteristics and have developed undesirable traits linked to inbreeding.

 The ancient landrace dogs of the Fertile Crescent that led to the Saluki breed excels in running down game across open tracts of hot desert, but conformation-bred individuals of the breed are not necessarily able to chase and catch desert hares.